An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays

 \section{Introduction}

-Coarse-Grained Reconfigurable Arrays (CGRAs) are a spatial architecture composed by Processing Elements (PEs) connected in a mesh topology~\cite{839320, adres}.
+Coarse-Grained Reconfigurable Arrays (CGRAs) are a spatial architecture composed of Processing Elements (PEs) connected in a mesh topology~\cite{839320, adres}.
 PEs comprise ALUs and local registers, supporting arithmetic operations.
 Being programmable at the operation level, CGRAs present far lower overhead and much faster reconfiguration time with respect to FPGAs.
-Indeed, as opposed to mainstream FPGAs, CGRA typically hosts multiple configurations, one of which is selected at run-time for each clock cycle.
+Indeed, as opposed to mainstream FPGAs, CGRA{s} typically host multiple configurations, one of which is selected at run-time for each clock cycle.
 This reconfiguration capability allows CGRAs to effectively support the acceleration of intensive parts of applications (computational kernels) defined in high-level languages (e.g., C/C++) through spatial mapping and temporal configuration.
 CGRAs provide a high degree of flexibility and performance, attributed to their reconfigurability and data-parallel execution model, respectively~\cite{cgra_me}.

-One of the primary challenges limiting CGRA usability is the automation of application deployment to fully exploit its parallelism.
-Indeed, deploying applications to effectively exploit parallelism requires substantial effort~\cite {revamp,8050238}.
+One of the primary challenges limiting the usability of CGRA is the automation of application deployment to fully exploit its parallelism.
+In fact, deploying applications to effectively exploit parallelism requires substantial effort~\cite {revamp,8050238}.
 Most existing works simplify the CGRA compilation by limiting the compilation scope to a single DFG~\cite{chordmap,Plasticine}, as highlighted in blue in Figure \ref{fig: compile-intro}.
-A common approach for DFG mapping is through modulo scheduling (MS)~{\cite{MeiDATE2003,mei2002dresc,SPR}}.
+A common approach to DFG mapping is through modulo scheduling (MS)~{\cite{MeiDATE2003,mei2002dresc,SPR}}.
 This technique aims to overlap loop iterations, thereby minimizing the initiation intervals ($II$) - the time gap between the start of consecutive loop iterations.